 As you can see, there are many ways to satisfy the client’s wants and needs.
 By keeping clients happy, they will remain loyal to you and bring referrals with them.
 In fact, the most effective and low-cost form of marketing is through word of mouth.
 Conversely, if you disrespect a client’s wants and needs, they will probably spread the word around and dissuade their peers from using your services.
 In short, good or bad service will have long term effects on your reputation.

 NEVER ARGUE WITH THE CLIENT

 Being a graphic designer, you might not always agree with what the client wants.
 Comic Sans might sound good to them, but you know it will almost certainty result in a bad design.
-In such scenarios, knowing how to manage client feedback will allow you to get your voice heard and work out a compromise.
+In such scenarios, knowing how to manage client feedback will allow you to work out a compromise.
 If the client is unhappy, listen to what they have to say and find out why they feel this way.
 Oftentimes, acting on their concerns is the best way to reevaluate and improve your services.

 See also: Managing Client Feedback

 It can be hard to not let your emotions get in the way.
 At the same time, you don’t know what a client’s circumstances are — maybe they are just having a bad day.
 However, if you choose to argue with them and let your pride get in the way, not only will that hinder the design process, you’re also guaranteed to lose their business forever.